AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 objects.
 Unconstrained array types, such as type String, are a familiar
 example: they require the bounds to be specified when declaring objects;
 the name String alone is insufficient.
-Therefore, such types would also violate the contract and would be rejected by the compiler when attempting to instate generic procedure Exchange.
+Therefore, such types would also violate the contract and, therefore, would be rejected by the compiler when attempting to instate generic procedure Exchange.

 Suppose, however, that we have some other generic unit whose